noidname01/UV_Robotic_Challenge-Software/arduino_main/README.md

 # Arduino firmware

 ## The role of Arduino
 We use a Arduino Mega 2560 for this application.
-It's powered by the USB type B port connects to our Raspberry Pi.
+It's powered by the USB type B port connected to our Raspberry Pi.
 It controls 4 DC motors, a servo motor, and receives velocity/distance/degree data from the encoder, and distance information from three TOF distance sensors.

 ## Communication with Raspberry Pi